simjunheng/tp/docs/DeveloperGuide.md

 1. Adding a strength/weakness/miscellaneous note to a person while currently viewable person list has people.

-2. Prerequisites: Contacts has to contain some people.
-No prerequisite on all people.
+2. Prerequisites: Currently viewable Contacts list has to contain some people.

 3. Test case: `strength-add 1 good stamina`<br>
    Expected: The note `good stamina` is added to the strength list of the first person in the current Contacts list.
 Details of the modified contact shown in the status message.